-- 1. All written work should by typed or computer generated, double spaced, with one-inch margins in a standard 12 pt. font.
+1. All written work should by typed or computer generated, double spaced, with one-inch margins in a standard 12 pt. font.
 Please use Word for attachments and do not use Google docs.
-Do not use attachments for discussions. - 2.
-Any references used should be listed at the end of the paper using APA style and within the body of the text according to APA procedure.
+Do not use attachments for discussions.

+2. Any references used should be listed at the end of the paper using APA style and within the body of the text according to APA procedure.
 Using reference material without proper documentation constitutes plagiarism which is a serious academic offense.
 Wikipedia is not considered a valid academic source.
-Do not use it! - 3.
-For the assignments in this class, it is better to write using first- or third-person pronouns.
+Do not use it!

+3. For the assignments in this class, it is better to write using first- or third-person pronouns.
 Therefore, it is appropriate to use "I, me, mine" or "he, she, their, we."
 It is not appropriate to use "you" or "your."
-Please avoid writing in 2nd person. - 4.
-Be sure to proofread your work for grammatical and spelling errors.
+Please avoid writing in 2nd person.

+4. Be sure to proofread your work for grammatical and spelling errors.
 Use the "enable html" button within the email, assignments, and discussion functions to run a spell check.
 Also remember that "healthy" paragraphs are usually comprised of at least three sentences organized around a central idea.

-Late work is accepted but not encouraged.
-Deadlines provide structure, and it is preferable that you stick to the course calendar.
-The deadline for all late work will be provided per instructor in Blackboard.
-Extra credit opportunities will be made available during the semester.
-I recommend that you take advantage of those opportunities as they become available as I will not make extra credit available on individual request.

-Sociological perspective: Students will use what is termed the Sociological Perspective since you are now students of Sociology.
+Sociological perspective: Students will use what is termed as the Sociological Perspective since you are now students of Sociology.
 This perspective stresses the social context in which people live and steps away from what is termed "person blaming."
 Sociologists look beyond individuals and individual experiences.
 This perspective strives to understand human behavior by placing it within its broader social context.
 Depending on a person's characteristics such as gender, age, race, sexual orientation and religion among others, we each have different experiences.
 Sociologists using this perspective (and that includes you, the student) evaluate people and behaviors in terms of what is typical or atypical (or not typical) by studying society and finding general patterns of behavior.
 They do NOT judge others or their behaviors with terms such as good/bad, moral/immoral or right/wrong.
 Do NOT use these terms in your assignments or discussion posts or you will lose points.